-- OUTSTANDING Indicative of exceptional and clearly outstanding performance - ABOVE EXPECTED PERFORMANCE Meets most, but not all, requirements for "Outstanding" - EXPECTED PERFORMANCE Indicative of totally acceptable and competent work - BELOW EXPECTED PERFORMANCE Work of uneven or consistently borderline quality, less than "Expected Performance," but possibly remediable through additional work or re-examination.
-Any grades of "Below Expected Performance" or "Fail" in a Core Clerkship must be remediated to at least an "Expected Performance" to fulfill graduation requirements.
-The remediation of one or more clerkships may be required prior to taking fourth-year electives. - FAIL Unacceptable work of low quality - INCOMPLETE A temporary designation indicating that a final rating is not yet available although the course has ended.
+- HIGH HONORS Indicative of exceptional and clearly outstanding performance - HONORS Meets most, but not all, requirements for "High Honors" - PASS Indicative of totally acceptable and competent work - FAIL Unacceptable work of low quality.
+Any grade of "Fail" in a Core Clerkship must be remediated to at least a "PASS" to fulfill graduation requirements for the CCE year and to advance to the Advanced Studies year.
+Remediation may include repetition of clerkship clinical time and a Clinical Skills Elective through the Center for Academic Achievement. - INCOMPLETE A temporary designation indicating that a final rating is not yet available although the course has ended.
 This rating is used at the discretion of the course director with review by the Clinical Science Academic Evaluation Board (CSAEB) if necessary, such as in cases where the course work is incomplete due to physician certified illness, death in the immediate family, or a reason of comparable magnitude.
-Requests for a temporary grade of incomplete must be made to the course coordinator prior to the end date of the clerkship or elective.
-If an Incomplete grade is granted, the incomplete work must be made up in the time frame specified by the course coordinator.
+Requests for a temporary grade of "Incomplete" must be made to the course coordinator prior to the end date of the clerkship or elective.
+If an "Incomplete" grade is granted, the incomplete work must be made up in the time frame specified by the course coordinator.
 If no time frame is specified, the work must be made up in a prompt and orderly fashion within one year.
 Extensions to this one-year limit may be granted by the course coordinator with the approval of the Clinical Science Academic Evaluation Board.
-If a student is carrying two or more grades of Incomplete, the student's academic record will be reviewed by the Clinical Science Academic Evaluation Board.
+If a student is carrying two or more grades of "Incomplete", the student's academic record will be reviewed by the Clinical Science Academic Evaluation Board.